Why being 'needy' isn't such a bad thing

 Let's start simple

-To consider the root of our 'neediness' we must start simple.
-Let's take, for example, thirst.
-Yep, psychologists are very interested in thirst.
-In fact, many Universities teach a course on the psychology behind eating and drinking.
-You see, we can think of thirst as a drive to address a need.
+To see what I mean we'll start with a very basic example--thirst.
+We can think of thirst as a drive to address a need.
 In this case, a deficiency in water.
 When we're low on water in the system, our brain recognises this as a threat and drives us to fix it.
-You can probably tell that I'm driving at a point here (see what I did there?).
-Our motivations very often come from something our body thinks is a danger.
-The issue with this automatic kind of triage service our brain undertakes when assessing the body is that it isn't always very accurate.
-Ready for some science?
+Our motivations very often come from things like this, automatic responses to something our body has identified as a danger.
+The issue with this automatic kind of triage service is that it isn't always very accurate.

 How does the brain assess a need?
 Well, in the case of thirst, it looks at the cells.
 Checking out our intracellular (inside the cell) and extracellular (outside the cell) water content.
-Makes sense, if we're checking water, we check where the water should be.
-You wouldn't be surprised to find out that that is the primary cause of thirst (when those levels are low).
-But then, why will imagining a nice cold glass of water give you a little twinge of thirst?
-Well, the brain is also looking out for external signals.
-In this case, we should probably stock up because the reality of water now is better than the possibility of water later (and your brain is assuming you're thinking of it because it's there).
-It also pays attention to external cues that might indicate that water is scarce, like dry air or dry food for example.
+When the levels are low, we feel thirsty.
+Begs the question though, why will imagining a nice cold glass of water give you a little twinge of thirst?
+Well, the brain is also looking out for external signals that might matter.
+In many cases, our brain treats imaginings no different from realities.
+In this case, the brain perceives water as present, and since water now is better than the possibility of water later, it's sending a signal to stock up.
+These external signals play a role in other ways too.
+Dry air or dry food might be perceived as signals of water scarcity, and so the brain might send thirst signals in response.

-- threat of damage to the body gives rise to physiological needs (like thirst above)
+- threat of damage to the body gives rise to physiological needs (like thirst)

 - threat of damage to our concept of self gives rise to psychological needs (like a need for praise or encouragement)